pimoroni/skywriter-hat/firmware/README.md

 Updater
 -------

-This tool is currently a non-functional work in progress and absolutely will brick your Skywriter Hat.

-*Do not run it under any circumstances!*
+Only use this tool if you have been instructed to do so.
+Improper use could brick your Skywriter Hat.
 You have been warned!